 Posted on 24 Jul 2024

-After a workplace injury, you might be stressed or overwhelmed at the thought of starting a workers compensation claim.
+After a workplace injury, you might be stressed or overwhelmed at the thought of making a workers compensation claim.
 That’s why we’ve put together this easy claim guide.

-Anyone who suffers an injury at (or because of) work is entitled to workers compensation.
+Anyone who suffers an injury at (or because of) work is entitled to make a workers compensation claim.
+It’s also known as Workcover or a workman’s compensation claim.

-Nearly all injuries, illnesses and psychological conditions are covered.
+Nearly all injuries, illnesses and psychological conditions are covered by workers compensation.
 It doesn’t matter who caused the accident, how it happened, or whether you’re employed part-time, full-time, or casually.

 For more detailed information on which injuries and illnesses are covered by workers compensation, refer to our comprehensive guide.